Near-Optimal Algorithm for Directed Expander Decompositions: Introduction

-In our framework, we allow inducing on vertex sets, without compensating by adding source mass, which might create negative excess leaving $\ff$ a pseudo-flow (instead of a pre-flow).
+\paragraph{The Push-Pull-Relabel Framework.} The main technical contribution of this paper is a new framework that refines pseudo-flows as efficiently as the push-relabel framework refines pre-flows.
+Thus, we give a generalization of the latter widely-used and well-studied framework that we believe might have applications well beyond our problem.
+Recall that the classic push-relabel framework maintains labels $\bell$ for all vertices and a pre-flow $\ff$.
+In each iteration, it 'pushes' positive excess flow at a vertex $v$ to a vertex at a lower label (to be precise to a vertex at level $\bell(v) - 1$); or if no 'push' is possible, it increases the labels of some vertices: it 'relabels'.
+Using a clever potential-based analysis, one can show that it suffices to only increase the labels to a certain threshold before all flow is settled.
+In our framework, we allow deleting edges, without compensating by adding source commodity at the endpoints, which might create negative excess leaving $\ff$ a pseudo-flow (instead of a pre-flow).
 Now, while our framework applies the same strategy for 'pushes' and 'relabels', we also need a new operation 'pull'.
-Intuitively, our algorithm tries to 'pull' back the source mass that now causes the negative excess (this unit of mass was 'pushed' to some other vertices as we require the source mass function to be non-negative).
-To do so, a vertex $v$ with negative excess can 'pull' mass from vertices at a lower level (again it can only pull from a vertex at level $\bell(v) - 1$).
+Intuitively, our algorithm tries to 'pull' back the source commodity that now causes the negative excess (this unit of commodity was 'pushed' earlier to some other vertices).
+To do so, a vertex $v$ with negative excess can 'pull' commodity from vertices at a higher level (again it can only pull from a vertex at level $\bell(v) + 1$).
 But it is not difficult to construct an example where this strategy does not suffice: therefore, we also need to sometimes decrease the label of a vertex to ensure correctness.

-However, the latter change to the 'relabel' operation breaks the property that labels are monotonically increasing over time.
+However, the latter change to the 'relabel' operation breaks the property that labels are non-decreasing over time.
 A property that is crucial in the existing efficiency analysis.
-Instead, we give a much more careful, but still simple, argument to analyze the potentials that bound the number of push, pull, and relabeling operations that deal with the non-monotonicity of the levels over time.
+Instead, we give a much more careful argument to analyze the potentials that bound the number of push, pull, and relabeling operations that deal with the non-monotonicity of the levels over time.
+The argument is sketched below.
 Combining this framework with the above-discussed set-up of dynamic flow problems as proposed in \cite{hua2023maintaining} then yields the first near-optimal algorithm to compute an expander decomposition in a directed graph.
 Further, our technique extends seamlessly to also deal with edge deletions to $G$, yielding an algorithm to prune expander graphs that undergo edge deletions.